-A pleated air filter should be replaced every 30-60 days.
-A 2-fold air filter should be replaced every 3 months.
-A 3-fold air filter should be replaced every 120 days.
-A 4-fold air filter should be replaced every 6 months.
+A pleated air filter should be replaced every 30-60 days, while a 2-fold air filter should be changed every 3 months.
+A 3-fold air filter should be replaced every 120 days, and a 4-fold air filter should be changed every 6 months.
 In general, most air filter manufacturers and HVAC companies recommend changing your air filter every 90 days or 3 months.
-This may change depending on the location of your home (e.g. dry and dusty climates), if you have pets, and the age of your system and equipment.
+This may vary depending on the location of your home, if you have pets, and the age of your system and equipment.

 If you have pets in your home, you should consider changing the filter every 60 days or 2 months, and for households with multiple pets or people with allergies or respiratory conditions, we recommend changing the filter every 20 to 45 days.

-Usually, vacation homes or vacant homes that don't have much use can expect to change filters every 9-12 months.
-The general consensus is that the more you use your home, the more you need to change the air filter.
+Vacation homes or vacant homes that don't have much use can expect to change filters every 9-12 months.
+The more you use your home, the more often you need to change the air filter.

 The general recommendation for how often air filters should be changed can range from every 30 days to every year.Two of the determining factors for the life of a filter are the type and quality of the filter being used.

-As mentioned above, there is no set service life for an air cleaner; it requires an evaluation of many different aspects.
-If you live in a “smaller house,” your air conditioners and ovens need to pump less air for the same amount of temperature change, which could mean fewer filter changes.
-In addition, not replacing the air filter accordingly can cause the homeowner's energy bill to rise, as clogged filters cause the system to work harder when air circulates.
+An air cleaner in a vacation home can last much longer than an average residential home due to its infrequent use.
+If homeowners begin to notice particles floating in the air and subsequently cause allergic reactions, they should replace their HVAC equipment (we talk about filter bleeds, air filters, oven filters, etc.).
+If you live in a “smaller house”, your air conditioners and ovens need to pump less air for the same amount of temperature change, which could mean fewer filter changes.
+Not replacing the air filter accordingly can cause the homeowner's energy bill to rise, as clogged filters cause the system to work harder when air circulates.

-During periods of the year when HVAC equipment operates frequently, it is recommended that air filters be replaced with quality replacements that can filter out common allergens, including pollen.
+During periods of the year when HVAC equipment operates frequently, it is recommended to replace air filters with quality replacements that can filter out common allergens, including pollen.
 Numerous contaminants and debris, including excess dust, can cause air filters to clog and reduce air circulation throughout the home.